traien/n8n-nodes-espocrm/README.md

 Create a new contact record with customized field values:

-1. Add an "EspoCRM" node to your workflow
+1. Add an "EspoCrm" node to your workflow
 2. Select "Contact" as the Resource
 3. Choose "Create" as the Operation
 4. Fill in the required fields: